By J Trevor Miles, President of Belize Cacao Consortium

 Raw cacao beans, beans that have not been cooked or heated, are even more exceptional and studies are now confirming that they are indeed a superfood.
 Here are a few of the recent findings:

 Don’t just take our word for it.
-Check out some of the independent news articles about the health benefits of cacao on our website.
+Check out some of the independent news articles about the health benefits of cacao on our website, and Nutrition Advance's guide to the health benefits of dark chocolate.

 One of the most pleasing side effects of cacao is that it is full of neurotransmitters such as serotonin, dopamine, anandamide and phenylethylamine.
 These natural chemicals are often associated with feelings of love, wellbeing and happiness and can even alleviate depression.
 I guess this can also explain why most Mayan families in Southern Belize are so large and why everyone is always so happy and smiling.